 Classification for the environmental condition is given under the section for the durability of concrete.
 This is useful in designing concrete mixes as it gives value for Minimum cement content for one cubic meter & maximum free water-cement ratio according to the exposure conditions.
 Steps for design mixes are specified under concrete mix proportioning.
 Acceptance criteria are given for different durability strengths under this section.

 Formwork stripping time & cover for reinforcement is determined as per different structural members.
 Compaction, transportation & handling guidelines for concrete of different workability are defined.

 In section 3, General design consideration for RCC work is given.
 Different types of loading & forms of structural members are provided.
 The section covers different structural criteria for specified members.
 For example, effective depth & effective length for beams is specified.
 It also specifies criteria for shear force, deflection & moments for structural designing purposes.

 Reinforcements bar diameter & spacing for rings & links can be calculated from this section.

-Section 5 of this code elaborates the limit state method for different members of the structural system.
-Different annexures are provided for calculations of deflection, effective length of column & moment of resistance for different members.
+Section 5 of this Code elaborates the limit state method for different members of the structural system.
+Different annexures are provided for deflection calculations, effective length of column & moment of resistance for different members.